oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Examples

-Important: The following examples are not normative and provided for illustration purposes only.
+Important: The following examples are not normative and provided for illustrative purposes only.
 In particular, neither the structure of the claims nor the selection of selectively disclosable claims are normative.

 Line breaks have been added for readability.